 This is our last day in Switzerland as we hike past the Trient glacier, climb past ancient herding settlements and top out at the treeless French/Swiss border at the Col de Balme (7,231 feet).
 Have lunch at the Rufuge de la Croix du Bonhomme, a historic mountain hotel constructed in 1877.
 Surprisingly, the original owner of the hotel still serves lunch!
 Enjoy huge views of the Chamonix Valley, the surrounding mountains and the myriad glaciers, including the Mer de Glace, (Chamonix’s largest glacier), the Glacier d’Argentiere and the Glacier du Tour.
 The rock spires and mountain peaks of the Mont Blanc Massif are really too many to mention, so just trust us, you’ll get a visual feast of mountain splendor.
 Overnight in a French chalet-style hotel in Argentiere.

-Today’s hike follows the Grand Balcon Sud, one of the most beautiful mountain hikes in the entire French Alps.
+Today’s hike follows the Grand Balcon Sud, one of the most beautiful mountain hikes on the Tour du Mont Blanc and in the entire French Alps.
 Stop for a picnic at Lac Blanc, a high alpine lake with the most spectacular views of the Alps that you’ve ever seen.
 Snap photos of Mont Blanc, the Aiguilles Rouges, l’Aiguille du Midi (12,605 feet) the Glacier des Bossons and more.
 The views of the Mer de Glace are particularly striking on this day.
 Descend to Chamonix via the Chalet Floria, a stone chalet adorned with quintessentially French flower boxes and hanging planters.
-Enjoy a celebratory farewell dinner in our upscale hotel in the center of Chamonix, France.
+Celebrate your completion of the Tour du Mont Blanc with a delicious dinner in our upscale hotel in the center of Chamonix, France.